akhilnashaboina/Hotel-Booking/README.md

 <img width="512" alt="image" src="https://github.com/akhilnashaboina/Hotel-Booking/assets/164436638/911d1039-fa88-4716-be29-a077eca91afc">

-We have created a grouped bar graph to analyze the months with the highest and lowest reservation levels based on their status.
+Grouped bar graph has been created to analyze the months with the highest and lowest reservation levels based on their status.
 It's clear from the graph that August has the highest number of confirmed reservations and the lowest number of cancelations, whereas January experiences the highest number of cancelations.

  <img width="440" alt="image" src="https://github.com/akhilnashaboina/Hotel-Booking/assets/164436638/bade7210-9e71-4b2e-8f6c-5a3d84adc3f9">